What Are the Challenges in Designing Artificial Hearts?

 What are the concerns about artificial hearts?

-While an artificial heart has significantly improved patient symptoms of heart failure, it has some concerns related to its side effects, long-term effects, and device failure.
+While an artificial heart has significantly improved patient symptoms of heart failure, it does come with a few concerns.
+Like any major surgery, artificial heart surgery is also associated with many risks, long-term effects, and device failure.
 Let’s talk about some of the common concerns about artificial hearts.

 Like any other surgical procedure, the artificial heart device is prone to some side effects, like infection, bleeding, stroke, and in severe cases, kidney or liver problems.
 Although these side effects can be managed effectively with medications, there is still a chance that they may occur.
 Device failure or malfunction is another concern, which may require follow-up maintenance and necessary adjustments to prevent device failure.